marchirschvogel/ambit/README.md

 # README #

-* Ambit - A FEniCS-based cardiovascular physics solver
+* Ambit - A FEniCS-based cardiovascular multi-physics solver

 3D nonlinear solid, fluid, and FSI code using FEniCS and PETSc libraries